Welcome to our official guide to Sandown Park Racecourse.

 - Tingle Creek Chase – one of the main jump races of the entire and an early Grade 1 every season, it is a speed test of jumping accuracy over the minimum trip of 2 miles.
 It has been won in the past by some exceptional horses including Moscow Flyer, Viking Flagship, Altoir – all of them Champion Chase winners at Cheltenham.

-- Celebration Chase – another top-class chase race, won previously by favourites including Altoir and Sire De Grugy.
+- The Celebration Chase – another top-class chase race, won previously by favourites including Altoir and Sire De Grugy.

 - Imperial Cup Day – the Imperial Cup sees grade three horses take on eight hurdles over two miles in a handicap.
-Normally ran on the Saturday before the start of the Cheltenham Festival.
+Normally run on the Saturday before the start of the Cheltenham Festival.

-- The Bet365 Gold Cup – the main race of Bet365 Jump Finale meeting, sees experienced chasers take on a whopping twenty-four fences over three miles and five furlongs.
+- Bet365 Gold Cup – the main race of Bet365 Jump Finale meeting, sees experienced chasers take on a whopping twenty-four fences over three miles and five furlongs.
 It is the final big race of the National Hunt season, normally taking place in April.

 Other notable races include:

 - Tolworth Novices’ Hurdle

 - Henry VII Novices Chase

 - Heroes Handicap Hurdle

 - Oaksey Chase